 Ever wondered about the medical schools with best match rates?
 Whether you’re a premed student figuring out which medical schools to apply to or a soon-to-be MD or DO graduate waiting for Match Day, knowing the statistics about match rates could be helpful.
 Why do some medical schools have significantly higher match rates than others?
 What factors influence a school’s match rate?
 These are some of the questions we’ll answer in this blog.
-We’ll also discuss which medical schools in Canada and the US have the best match rates and whether it is important to choose to attend specific med schools when it comes to residency matching.
+We’ll also discuss which medical schools in Canada and medical schools in the US have the best match rates and whether it is important to choose to attend specific med schools when it comes to residency matching.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Many premed students want to know which are the medical schools with best match rates before they decide which programs to apply to.
 Of course, there are many different factors which influence medical school rankings, such as the curriculum, faculty, facilities, affiliated hospitals, and so on.
 Not all medical schools release their match data nor does the residency match rate necessarily indicate the quality of education a school provides.
-The fact is, majority of medical schools in the US and Canada offer a high quality education and produce skilled and capable physicians.
+The fact is, the majority of medical schools in the US and Canada offer a high quality education and produce skilled and capable physicians.
 Yet, not all of these students are matched to a residency and some schools definitely have a higher match rate than others.
-While the status of your medical school is a factor in the residency matching process, but so are the USMLE Step 2 scores, ERAS letters of recommendation, residency personal statement, residency CV, and so on.
+While the status of your medical school is a factor in the residency matching process, so are your USMLE Step 2 scores, ERAS letters of recommendation, residency personal statement, residency CV, and so on.
 Keeping this in mind, let’s have a look at medical schools in the US that traditionally have higher match rates than others.

 Looking for more general info on the residency application process and residency matching works?
 Check out this video!